-Search is a fast-moving field that’s always changing, and at Wagada, we never stop learning.
+Search is a fast-moving field that’s always changing, and at Wagada, we are always looking to build on our award-winning expertise and we never stop learning.
 So, we were excited to find out about all the latest developments in the world of search marketing at industry conference BrightonSEO recently.

 If you haven’t heard of it, BrightonSEO is a big occasion for search bods.
 It’s one of the UK’s leading search marketing conference and training events, bringing together search professionals from all over the country (and overseas!) to learn what’s new in search engine optimisation.